Bott periodicity and stable quantum classes: Introduction

 \section{Introduction}

-In this paper we continue to investigate the theme of topology via Gromov-Witten theory and vice-versa.
-The topology in question is of certain important infinite dimensional spaces.
-Here the main such space is $BU$, and we show that Gromov-Witten theory (in at the moment mysterious way) completely detects its rational cohomology.
-The first application of this is for the study of higher dimensional aspects of Hofer geometry of $ \text {Ham}( \mathbb{CP} ^{n}, \omega _{st})$, and we are able to prove a certain rigidity result for the the embedding $SU (n) \to \text {Ham}( \mathbb{CP} ^{n-1})$.
+We study here some interactions of topology in infinite dimensions and Gromov-Witten theory.
+Here the main space is $BU$, and we show that Gromov-Witten theory completely detects its rational cohomology.
+The vague philosophy is that certain parametric GW invariants are related to Chern numbers via Bott periodicity.
+The first application of this is for the study of higher dimensional aspects of Hofer geometry of $ \text {Ham}( \mathbb{CP} ^{n}, \omega _{st})$, and we are able to prove a certain rigidity result for the embedding $SU (n) \to \text {Ham}( \mathbb{CP} ^{n-1})$.
+More geometric applications are given in \cite{Karea}, these concern Gromov K-area and aspects of almost Kahler geometry.

 Another topological application is given in \cite{stablemaps}, where we use the main result of this paper to probe topology of the configuration space of stable maps in BU, which might be the first investigation of this kind.

 More intrinsically, we get some new insights into Gromov-Witten invariants themselves, as through this ``topological coupling'' and some transcendental (as opposed to algebraic geometric in nature) methods we will compute some rather impossible looking Gromov-Witten invariants.
 These methods involve Bott periodicity theorem and differential geometry on loop groups.